ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Are you pleased with Kent?"

-A short dialogue on the subject of the country ensued, on either side calm and concise--and soon put an end to by the entrance of Charlotte and her sister, just returned from her walk.
+A short dialogue on the subject of the country ensued, on either side calm and concise -- and soon put an end to by the entrance of Charlotte and her sister, just returned from her walk.
 The tete-a-tete surprised them.
 Mr. Darcy related the mistake which had occasioned his intruding on Miss Bennet, and after sitting a few minutes longer without saying